Two strong wireless tremors were struck by Afghanistan after the killing of earthquakes 2200 - ExBulletin

 Two strong wireless tremors were struck by Afghanistan after the killing of earthquakes 2200

+Afghan men help a car to move across a stream to reach a turbulent zone in the earthquake after a fatal earthquake that hit Afghanistan and Nangarhar provinces, in Nurgal Province, Konar Province, on September 4, 2025.
+Credit image: Reuters

-Kabul, Afghanistan – The German Earth Sciences Research Center (GFZ) said, raising fears of more deaths and destruction on Friday in an area that died about 2,200 people in a jelly in four days.
+The German Research Center for Earth Sciences (GFZ) said, which raised fears of more deaths and destruction on Friday (September 5, 2025) in an area where about 2,200 people died in a jelly in four days.

 They follow two earthquakes who have already destroyed the state of South Asia, which was crushed by the war, poverty and shrinking aid.
-The Taliban Administration estimated 2,205 deaths and 3,640 injuries from Thursday.
+The Taliban Administration estimated 2,205 deaths and 3,640 injuries by Thursday (4 September 2025).

-A boy stands in front of the homes affected by a fatal earthquake that struck the provinces of Afghanistan Konar and Nangarhar, in the village of Masoud in Nurgal Province, Konar Province, Afghanistan, September 4, 2025.

 A Reuters witness said that the ongoing wireless tremors struck the Nangarhar province and the details of the damage were still being collected.

-An Afghan man holds his injured son after earthquakes in Nurgal County in Connar County on Friday.
-AFP via Getty Images

-It was the first earthquake of week 6, just minutes before midnight on Sunday, one of the most frustrated earthquake in Afghanistan, causing damage and destruction in the provinces of Nangarhar and Konar when it was hit at a 6 -miles shallow depth.
+It was the first earthquake of week 6, just minutes before midnight on Sunday (August 31, 2025), one of the most fatal earthquake in Afghanistan, causing damage and destruction in the provinces of Nangarhar and Konar when it struck a shallow depth of 10 km (6 miles).

-A second earthquake caused 5.5 on Tuesday in a state of panic and rescue efforts clips, as the rocks were sent to the bottom of the mountains and cut roads to the villages in remote areas.
+A second earthquake in size caused 5.5 on Tuesday (September 2, 2025) in a state of panic and rescue efforts clips, as the rocks were sent to the bottom of the mountains and cut roads to the villages in remote areas.

 With the mostly built houses of dry construction, stone and wood, some families preferred to stay in the open instead of returning home, as a preventive measure against shiny tremors.

-Nangarhar's spokesman for the Ministry of Health in Nangarhar Province said that the earthquake center was in the Shiwa area near the border with Pakistan, and that there are some initial reports on damage.
+Nangarhar's Nangarhar province, Naqab Allah, said that the earthquake center was in Shioa Province near the border with Pakistan, and there were some initial reports on damage.

 Previous earthquakes at the roof of the villages in both provinces, destroyed more than 6,700 homes, and rescued rescue workers from the rubble on Thursday.